brandiw/web-chess/readme.md

 - Time should be kept for each of the players during their own turn
 - Time expires at 90 minutes for each player
 - Moves are tracked in order to tell the story of the game
-- WebSockets or WebRTC (?) for real time multi-player (simulated for now)
+- WebSockets for real time multi-player (simulated for now)
 - The game should visually display various game states for the player
     - Timers
     - Move history